askovg/production_inventory_agent/README.md

 ### Sales Analysis
 - "What are the sales for haircare?"
-- "How much did cosmetics sell this month?"
 - "Sales performance for skincare last week"

 ### Forecasting
 - "Forecast demand for skincare"
-- "What will sales be in 2 weeks for haircare?"
 - "Predict next month's demand for cosmetics"

 ### Anomaly Detection